takuto0831/Home_Credit_Kaggle/README.md

 - A lot of features based on division and substraction from the application_train.csv
     - The most notable division was by EXT_SOURCE_3
 - The most important features that I engineered, in descending order of importance (measured by gain in the LGBM model)
-- Find data structure, understand column description, mannagement of the feature
+- *Find data structure, understand column description, mannagement of the feature*

+## Outlook

+- Use feather.file
+- Feature engineering by using script file
+- How to feature selection
+- Make feature.file

 # Flow Chart